Kernel Data Recovery Blog

 Read time 4 minutes

 When an Exchange Server is a member of DAG, you can quickly recover it if it fails or gets lost.
-This is using the switch m:/RecoverServer which accesses the server setup in the Active Directory.
+This is done using the switch m:/RecoverServer which accesses the server setup in the Active Directory.
+After recovering the configuration settings of the server, the switch reloads the files and services on the server.
+It also applies the roles and settings that were loaded from the Server in the Active Directory.
+Before starting the recovery process, let’s get some information about the Database Availability Group, including what it is and how it saves the database.

 To work on DAGs (to add, remove, or change settings), you must have adequate permissions.
-These permissions are to add, remove, and configure settings for database.
-Here is a table depicting permissions required for the Database Availability Group:
+These permissions are to add, remove, and configure database settings.

 DAG Permissions